Vitreous haemorrhage refers to bleeding into the vitreous chamber.

 The most common clinical presentation is with sudden, painless visual loss to varying degrees of severity 2.
 Associated ‘floaters’ or shadows in the vision have also been reported 2.
 In traumatic cases, orbital pain may be present, although this is likely to be due to other orbital injuries rather than the vitreous haemorrhage itself 2.

 Slit-lamp examination confirms the diagnosis through visualisation of blood in the vitreous chamber, although may have a limited role in detecting the underlying cause if the haemorrhage is diffuse 2.

-The vast majority of vitreous haemorrhage occurs secondary to proliferative diabetic retinopathy, posterior vitreous detachment, retinal detachment or tear (which in itself could be due to posterior vitreous detachment or proliferative diabetic retinopathy, among other causes), or orbital trauma 1,2.
+The vast majority of vitreous haemorrhage occurs secondary to proliferative diabetic retinopathy, posterior vitreous detachment, retinal detachment or tear (which in itself could be due to posterior vitreous detachment or proliferative diabetic retinopathy, among other causes), orbital trauma, or ocular malignancy 1,2,8.
 However, in a broader sense, bleeding into the vitreous chamber occurs through two main mechanisms:

 - rupture of normal vessels via mechanical forces: posterior vitreous detachment, retinal detachment or retinal tear, closed or open orbital trauma, non-accidental injury (shaken baby syndrome), Terson syndrome 1,2

 - pathological rupture of vessels: proliferative diabetic retinopathy, wet age-related macular degeneration, others causes of neovascularisation, ocular malignancy 1,2

 Both A-scan and contact B-scan (more useful) ultrasound have a role in confirming the vitreous haemorrhage and also detecting underlying causes such as posterior vitreous detachment, retinal detachment or tear, trauma, or malignancy 1-3.